Stroudmj00/Stroudmj00/README.md

 ### 3. Operating Room Optimization (Award-Winning Research)
-*As team lead for the "Si-MU-lation" team, I directed a 6-person team in a research project that improved OR utilization by 26%.
-We implemented a custom scheduling algorithm in FlexSim, balancing efficiency with ethical constraints like staff overtime.*
+*As team lead for the "Si-MU-lation" team, I directed a 6-person team in a research project to configure operating room schedules.
+We improved OR utilization by 26% by implementing a custom scheduling algorithm in FlexSim, balancing efficiency with ethical constraints like staff overtime.*

 *This work was recognized with multiple awards:*
 * *Presented at the IISE 2023 Annual Conference.*